 However, that’s not to say every single piece of data is aggregated by the tool, because then your results would take a lot longer!
 So what does Google Trends show?
 The dashboard uses a random sample to project results in real-time, providing marketers with actionable insights while also sharing those insights on-demand.

-Despite this power, Google itself cautions that the results of Google Trends aren’t a direct one-to-one comparison with other Google data like you might get from AdWords.
+Despite this power, Google itself cautions that the results of Google Trends aren’t a direct one-to-one comparison with other Google data like you might get from Google Ads.
 Each dataset is measured and normalized in different ways to share different insights.
-Plugging the same keywords into each tool might reveal a completely different set of top Google searches 2019.
-AdWords will show results more directly related to monthly or yearly search volume for related keywords to your topic, while Trends will show the changes in interest for your topic over time, or regional interests in your topic, like Google searches by state.
+Plugging the same keywords into each tool might reveal a completely different set of top Google searches in 2019.
+Google Ads will show results more directly related to monthly or yearly search volume for related keywords to your topic, while Trends will show the changes in interest for your topic over time, or regional interests in your topic, like Google searches by state.

 How is Google Trends Data Adjusted?

 Since Google uses a random sample of search data to give your results, can marketers really rely on these insights to inform strategy?
 The answer is yes, but it helps to understand how the data is normalized and adjusted.

 Trends normalizes its search data by comparing the searches for a specific topic to the total number of searches in the time range and region you set in your search parameters.
 For example, if you want to know more about the terms related to cars most searched on Google today in your state, the Trends algorithm will divide each car-specific data point by the total number of searches today in your state.
 This will prevent anomalies like the cities with the most search volume ranking first just because of how many people there are.
 Two cities might have the same interest in a term, but if one has a much higher population, without this kind of fail-safe, you might get a skewed perspective.